Bachelor's Degree in Biomedical Engineering

 An ABET Accredited Program

-The Stevens biomedical engineering program produces graduates who possess a broad foundation in engineering and liberal arts, combined with a depth of disciplinary knowledge at the interface of engineering and biology.
+The biomedical engineering program produces graduates who possess a broad foundation in engineering and liberal arts, combined with a depth of disciplinary knowledge at the interface of engineering and biology.
 This knowledge is mandatory for success in a biomedical engineering career.
-Biomedical engineering is also an enabling step for a career in medicine, dentistry, business or law.
+Biomedical engineering is also an enabling step for a career in medicine, dentistry, business, or law.

-The objectives of the biomedical engineering program are to prepare students such that within several years after graduation:
+The objectives of the biomedical engineering program are to prepare students such that, within several years after graduation:

-Graduates will identify biomedical engineering challenges and lead solution concepts, are able to nurture new technologies from concept to commercialization by applying their knowledge of fundamental engineering principles, work experience and state-of-the-art tools and techniques
+Graduates will be able to nurture concepts to commercialization by applying their knowledge of fundamental engineering principles, work experience, and state-of-the-art tools and techniques

-Graduates will be among the leaders of the fields in the development of biomedical devices, implants, tissues and systems to meet the needs of society
+Graduates will be among the leaders of the fields in the development of biomedical devices, implants, tissues, and systems to meet the needs of society

-Graduates will establish themselves as leaders in their chosen career path by applying their skills in problem solving, teamwork, ethics, management, communication and their awareness of professional and social issues
+Graduates will establish themselves as leaders in their chosen career path by applying their skills in problem solving, teamwork, ethics, management, communication, and their awareness of professional and social issues

 By the time of graduation, biomedical engineering students will have: